bware218/my-portfolio/README.md

-# my-portfolio
+# Brandon Middleton's Portfolio

-This is my Professional Portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.